simplify-framework/pets-project-template/README.md

-### HOWTO run a pets-project
+### HOW TO: Run your pets-project in a minute

 **1. Use pets-project template repository**

-- Click on `Use Template` button or https://github.com/simplify-framework/pets-project-template/generate
+- Click on `Use this template` button or https://github.com/simplify-framework/pets-project-template/generate
 - Name your project URL as https://github.com/your_github_account/pets-project
 - Click on `Actions` tab to see the predefined CI/CD flow runs with error.